cassanof/finetuning-harness/README.md

-# Scripts to finetune GPTBigCode architecture models
+# Pipeline for Fine-Tuning HuggingFace Models On Code Generation Tasks

-This repo provides the whole pizza for fine-tuning GPTBigCode models (e.g. StarCoder) on code generation tasks.
+This repo provides the whole pizza for fine-tuning HuggingFace models (e.g. StarCoder, or Code LLama) on code generation tasks.
 It includes:

 1. Constant Length Dataset Loader